-Rider one rides off the line and collects a number from the cone they can then ride to collect another number or change over.
-All 4 numbers must be taken one at a time in any order as long as one rider does at least one each.
+Rider one rides off the line and collects a number from the cone and then place it onto the board at the top.
+They can then ride to collect another number or change over.
+All 4 numbers must be taken one at a time in.